 Where to eat

 There are a few restaurants, pubs, and cafes.
-Some of them require reservations and you guessed it — they also book up fast.
-Many of them don’t rely on the internet so you will need to call to see if and when they might have an opening.
-Honestly though, plan ahead if you like variety.
+Some of them require reservations, and you guessed it — they also book up fast.
+Many of them don’t rely on the internet, so you will need to call to see if and when they might have an opening.
+Plan ahead if you like variety.
 Naturally, each distillery day will have plenty of food vendors, and nearly every one of them will have fresh oysters – must try!

-In Bowmore, you can eat at Bowmore Hotel Restaurant.
+In Bowmore, you can eat at the Bowmore Hotel Restaurant.
 The food is traditional pub snacks and local fresh seafood.
-On my first night, I tried the scallops, which here on Islay always come with the roe (orange tail) which was a bit odd (new) at first but after a few bites, I quite liked it.
-Bowmore Hotel pub is also a good spot to try a wide range of rare whiskies.
+On night one, I tried the scallops, which here on Islay always come with the roe (orange tail), which was a bit odd (new) at first, but after a few bites, delicious.
+The Bowmore Hotel pub is also a good spot to try a wide range of rare whiskies.

-Kilchoman distillery cafe has some hearty soups and tasty sandwiches.
+Kilchoman Distillery Cafe has some hearty soups and tasty sandwiches.
 Make sure to try the famous Cullen Skink soup (fish).
-The cafe at Ardbeg, called The Old Kiln is a fun spot to sit back and enjoy a home-baked pie.
-You can also hang out in their yard enjoying snacks from the Ardstream Trailer (opens in April).
+The cafe at Ardbeg, called The Old Kiln, is a fun spot to sit back and enjoy a home-baked pie.
+You can also hang out in their yard, enjoying snacks from the Ardstream Trailer (which opens in April).

 In Port Ellen, there is SeaSalt Bistro, known for its fresh seafood.
-I would recommend trying one of the larger sharing seafood plates and if you aren’t able to dine in definitely try the takeaway.
-No1 Charlotte Street B&B nearby has a fun pub.
-Cozy atmosphere, hearty sandwiches on the menu, and a dart board at the back – a rather common type of entertainment on Islay.
-If we stayed in Port Ellen this would’ve been our local for sure.
+I would recommend trying one of the larger sharing seafood plates, and if you aren’t able to dine in, definitely try the takeaway.
+No. 1 Charlotte Street B&B nearby has a fun pub.
+Cosy atmosphere, hearty sandwiches on the menu, and a dartboard at the back – a rather common type of entertainment on Islay.
+If we stayed in Port Ellen, this would’ve been our local for sure.

 Other notable mentions on my list are Lochindaal Seafood Kitchen, Port Mor Community Cafe, The Ardview Inn, The Islay Whisky Bar in the Ballygrant Inn, and Old Port Bar in the Port Askaig Hotel.